PRRPCHT/lapsilapse/readme.md

 ## Known limitations
 Lapsilapse still has a lot of limitations that will be taken care of at some point:
-- Can't use an external drive for storing the timelapse's files.
+- ~~Can't use an external drive for storing the timelapse's files.~~
 - ~~The Shoot page, which allows taking single photos, is not fully developed yet e.g. settings are not effective.~~

 ## Evolutions
 I already have a list of evolutions to implement:
 - Allow to change basic settings in Preview mode.
 - ~~Finish the Shoot page.~~ DONE!
-- Have the possibility to use external drives.
+- ~~Have the possibility to use external drives.~~ 2024-06-05 - DONE!
 - Improve the Holy Grail process - the current system is a very first version, that needs to be enhanced.
 - Run on a prod ready server e.g. gunicorn.